tzeweiwee/ads-checkout-react/README.md

 Done in single page application with ReactJS, a job ads checkout system that allows client to buy a variety of types of advertising products.

 ## Notes For GDP
-I have [special notes](https://github.com/tzeweiwee/ads-checkout-react/blob/master/Notes%20For%20GDP.md) for GDP.
+:point_right: I have [special notes](https://github.com/tzeweiwee/ads-checkout-react/blob/master/Notes%20For%20GDP.md) for GDP.

 ## Constrains
 Priviledged clients/companies get to have deals and discounts for certain type of product. <br>